 There is ample evidence that maintaining marketing spending in a downturn pays back when the economy recovers.
 But in the short-term, the pressure is on for businesses to adapt, drive efficiency, and maintain sales.

-We spoke to a range of industry experts — including marketers, professors, and even the chef of a Michelin-starred restaurant — to understand how businesses and brands are navigating rising prices and economic challenges.
+We spoke to industry experts — including marketers and professors — to understand how businesses and brands are navigating the current inflationary period.

 Here’s what they had to say:

 Goutam Challagalla is a professor of marketing and strategy at the International Institute for Management Development in Switzerland: